Reimittv/SurvivalRevivalIronMON/README.md

 We're very open to feedback and will likely make adjustements early on.
 We hope you enjoy and good luck on your runs!

+If you're interested in helping create an adaptation for Emerald, HGSS etc. then please message Reimi either in chat or on Discord.

 ## General Rules for All Games